This article has been approved by an Indeed Career Coach

 Receiving a regular salary can be better than an hourly job for several reasons:

-More career advancement opportunities.
 Generally, a salaried position comes with more responsibilities than an hourly job.
 Even if you accept a pay cut to move from an hourly to a salaried role, it could be worth it in the long term.
 In addition to added benefits like health insurance, you could be promoted to a more advanced position more quickly than an hourly employee.
-Roles in management, for example, are typically required to be full-time employees.
+Management roles, for example, are typically required to be full-time employees.

 Disadvantages of salary pay